 Olive Oil Blueberry Pie

-Olive Oil Blueberry Pie, with crushed almonds, spelt flour, unrefined sugar and good quality olive oil makes for a healthy blueberry pie!
+A healthier Blueberry Pie with Olive Oil Crust and Crumble, you will not find, with crushed almonds, spelt flour, unrefined sugar and quality olive oil.

+Olive Oil Blueberry Pie